633 CHURCH STREET, RICHMOND, VICTORIA

 CLIENT: ICONIC STRATA MANAGEMENT PTY LTD FOR THE OWNERS CORPORATION

 Constructed in 1999, 633 Church St Richmond is a prominent eight-storey building that houses a restaurant on the ground floor and residential apartments from levels 2-8.
 The building features 84 reinforced concrete balconies which cantilever out on all sides of the building.
-Major problems identified by the owners included storm water penetration into the apartments and through the balcony slabs and severe corrosion to the steel balustrade support posts.
+The owners identified major problems with storm water penetration into the apartments and through the balcony slabs as well as severe corrosion to the steel balustrade support posts.

 Access through the apartments was considered too intrusive to the residents.
 Hence, all works needed to be conducted from the building’s exterior.

 Rain water penetration into the apartments during any remedial works was a potential risk.
 Hence it was imperative that the solution provided minimum delays between the work itemsIssues during the construction phase required Infracorr to:

 • Liaise with local council to obtain the necessary permits

 • Ensure that the contractor’s works were performed in accordance with Infracorr ‘s specification

 • Project manage the works for the Owners Corporation

 Infracorr’s IRATA trained rope access engineers undertook an investigation of the issues.
 As part of the investigation works, budget estimates were provided for the required repairs.
 No structural issues were detected.